I Think, Therefore I Am…..Really?

-After reading The New Earth by Ekhart Tolle in which he conveys the erroneous logic in the Descartes statement, I questioned how this saying could be right also because my thinking was very scrambled and extremely shaky but “I” still existed somehow unaffected.
-I had a kind of weird, double consciousness.
-I was both the observer of myself and the object of my observations.
+After reading A New Earth: Awakening to Your Life’s Purpose by Ekhart Tolle in which he explains the flawed logic in the Descartes statement, I questioned how this saying could be right because my thinking was very scrambled and extremely shaky from a recent brain injury, but “I” still existed unaffected.
+However, I did have a weird, double consciousness where I acted as both the observer of myself and the object of my observations for the first time.

-I recall wondering “What part of me is observing me?”
-It was as though some other strong, capable me was watching the new pitiful, damaged me in a very unattached and objective manner with almost no emotional reaction, but lots of compassion.
-Freaky.
-The two were separate and distinct.
-While this other me observed the existing, impaired me squirm uncomfortably in many situations with empathy and understanding, she did not yet have any effect on the actions or feelings of the existing me.
-The existing me was still very critical and was a pro at the negative self talk she had spent her whole life perfecting.
-This other me looked at the existing me kindly instead of criticizing my every move like the existing me did.
-This was a totally new perspective.
+While this other me observed the impaired me squirm with empathy and understanding, she didn’t yet have any effect on the actions or feelings of the existing me.
+The existing me was still very critical and was a pro at the negative self-talk she had spent a lifetime perfecting.
+Instead, this other me looked at the existing me kindly which was a totally new perspective for me.

 I will have to look up QE and read about it.
 Sounds interesting.
 This kind of consciousness has turned into awareness and intentional presence.
 I think that it is probably what many philosophies promote for us to develop.
 It is just that it was so new and foreign to me at the time and completely not integrated with who I was.
 I really do believe, in a way, my brain injury made being mindful much easier.